MayBeLaterOrNot/lynx-toolkit/README.md

 ### Source

-The master source repository can be found at http://github.com/objorke/lynx-toolkit
+The origin source repository can be found at http://github.com/objorke/lynx-toolkit

 ### Build